BCom Monetary Policy of India Notes Study Material

 In other words, under regulatory effort, the Reserve Bank can control credit by increasing the margins and expand credit by reducing the margin requirements.

 (ii) Regulation of Consumer Credit: It is another method of selective credit control to check the inflationary pressure in the economy.
 Under which credit control restrictions are imposed on consumer credit given to the consumers for the purchase of durable goods.
 Consumer credit schemes are offered by banks for easy purchase of consumer durable goods.
-For this a certain amount is paid by customer in cash and the balance amount is financed by the bank through bank credit repayable in monthly installments over a period of time.
+For this a certain amount is paid by the customer in cash and the balance amount is financed by the bank through bank credit repayable in monthly installments over a period of time.

-The RBI can control credit through banks by increasing down payment and reducing the number of installments.
-On contrary, it can expand credit creation by reducing down payment and increasing down payment and increasing number of installments.(BCom Monetary Policy of India Notes Study Material)
+The RBI can control credit through banks by increasing down payments and reducing the number of installments.
+On contrary, it can expand credit creation by reducing down payments and increasing down payments, and increasing the number of installments.

-(iii) Rationing of Credit: It is an another instrument of selective credit control.
+(iii) Rationing of Credit: It is another instrument of selective credit control.
 Under this method, the Reserve Bank of India determines the credit limit for different purposes for member banks.
-If the member banks seek to more loans than the quota which is fix for them, they will have to pay higher rate of interest to the RBI than the prevailing bank rate.
+If the member banks seek more loans than the quota which is fixed for them, they will have to pay a higher rate of interest to the RBI than the prevailing bank rate.
+(BCom Monetary Policy of India Notes Study Material)

-However in such a case, a system of post sanction scrutiny called Credit Monetary Arrangements (CMA) has been introduced to monitor and scrutinize all sanction of bank loans exceeding 35 crore to any single party and 2 crore in case of term loans.(BCom Monetary Policy of India Notes Study Material)
+However, in such a case, a system of post-sanction scrutiny called Credit Monetary Arrangements (CMA) has been introduced to monitor and scrutinize all sanctions of bank loans exceeding 35 crores to any single party and 2 crores in case of term loans.

 FIRST BI-MONTHLY MONETARY POLICY STATEMENT, 2015-16

-RBI Governor Raghuram Rajan kept the benchmark repo rate or the rate at which the Central Bank lends money to banks, unchanged to 7.5%, in the first bi-monthly monetary policy review of 2015-16.
-Following are the highlights of RBI’s first bi-monthly monetary policy statement, 2015-16 (April 2007):
+RBI Governor Raghuram Rajan kept the benchmark repo rate or the rate at which the Central Bank lends money to banks, unchanged at 7.5%, in the first bi-monthly monetary policy review of 2015-16.
+(BCom Monetary Policy of India Notes Study Material)

 (1) Short-term lending rate (repo) unchanged at 7.5%.